de Rham-Witt sheaves via algebraic cycles: Applications

+This diagram is commutative by \thmref{thm:Main-1}.
+The lower horizontal arrow is induced by the $G$-equivariance of ${\tau^R_{n,m}}$.
+The two horizontal arrows are isomorphisms by \thmref{thm:Main-1}.
+The left vertical arrow is an isomorphism as shown above.
+It follows that the right vertical arrow is also an isomorphism. \end{proof}

-\emph{Acknowledgments.} We greatly thank Spencer Bloch for his lessons that guided us during the last decade on this subject, and for his patience, encouragement, comments, and supports on this project.
-We thank H\'el\`ene Esnault, Najmuddin Fakhruddin, and Marc Levine for helpful conversations and hints we had during the long period of this work.
+\emph{Acknowledgments.} We thank Spencer Bloch for his lessons that guided us during the last decade on this subject, and for his patience and encouragement.
+We thank James Borger, H\'el\`ene Esnault and Kay R\"ulling for helpful conversations during this work.
+We thank Kay R{\"u}lling especially for contributing the Appendix and for bringing Ekedahl's work to our attention.
+We thank the editor and the referees for their comments that helped in improving the article.

 We acknowledge that part of this work was done during JP's visits to TIFR and AK's visits to KAIST.
 We thank both the institutions.
-JP would like to thank Juya and Damy for his peace of mind at home throughout the hard time this paper was written.

-During this research, JP was partially supported by the National Research Foundation of Korea (NRF) grant (NRF - 2015R1A2A2A01004120) funded by the Korean government (MSIP), and TJ Park Junior Faculty Fellowship funded by POSCO TJ Park Foundation.
+JP would like to thank Damy for his peace of mind at home throughout the hard time this paper was written.
+JP was partially supported by the National Research Foundation of Korea (NRF) grant (2015R1A2A2A01004120 and 2018R1A2B6002287) funded by the Korean government (MSIP), and TJ Park Junior Faculty Fellowship funded by POSCO TJ Park Foundation.